Echo360 (EchoVideo): Student Guide

 Useful tips about videos with embedded polls.

-• Accessing Echo360 content.
-Content is best viewed in Firefox (recommended) and Google Chrome (latest versions).
+• Accessing EchoVideo content.
+Content is best viewed in Firefox (recommended), Google Chrome and Edge (latest versions).

 • Viewing a video with embedding polling.
 Plays like a normal video but prohibits viewing until the polling question(s) have been responded to.
 You can only answer the poll once.